Be respectful and wear a mask

 - Buy your tickets electronically in the ticket shop or in the ZVV ticket app.
 It is also advisable to make contactless payments at counters and ticket machines.

 - The transport companies clean the vehicles and especially the contact surfaces regularly.

 The supply of protective masks is the responsibility of the passengers themselves.
 Employees in contact with customers will draw the attention of passengers not wearing masks to the obligation to wear masks.

 Regular timetable with few exceptions

 Most of the ZVV services run according to the regular timetable.
-There are a few exceptions: For example, the relief suburban railways (S20, S21 and S23) currently only offer individual courses during rush hours.
+There are only few exceptions.
+On the S-Bahn network, there are certain restrictions (in German) in place until December.
 The ZVV night network remains out of service until further notice.

 You can find further information from the respective transport companies.

 Since October 1, 2020, you can buy tickets from the driving staff on buses again.
 This is possible on buses where tickets were already sold before the lockdown.
 However, buying tickets in advance remains the simplest and safest option for all passengers.
 We therefore recommend continuing to buy tickets through other channels.

 Despite the resumption of ticket sales by the bus staff, the front bus door remains closed as a matter of principle.
 It will only be opened to allow passengers who need to buy a ticket to enter the bus.
 After the purchase, the passenger has to move to the rear of the vehicle.
 All other passengers are requested to continue using the rear doors for entering.
 In the cities of Zurich and Winterthur, the front bus door will remain closed on all buses without ticket sales.
 Visually impaired passengers can still enter the bus through the front door.